All Episodes

 They're not invading anybody.

-And you know, they're protecting their borders.
+And, you know, they're protecting their borders.

-Vietnam is is so successful right now, and uh it would have been successful a long time ago if the French and the Americans hadn't decided to bomb it for 80 years.
+And it would have been successful a long time ago if the French and the Americans hadn't decided to bomb it for 80 years.

-It's amazing to think that they could get it that wrong, you know, that they think they portray Vietnam as a China puppet when actually, you know, they were they were always uh you know opposed to them and opposition there.
+They portray Vietnam as a China puppet when actually They were always opposed to them and opposition there.

-You have done nonfiction before when you talked about Iwo Jima and the Marines that were there and flags of our father.
+You have done non-fiction before when you talked about Iwo Jima and the Marines that were there and flags of our father.

-The book is really uh history as fiction.
+The book is really history as fiction.

 So I just did it.